 The 10 Weirdest Animals That Can Be Found in the United States

 10. The coatimundi

 The coatimundi is a relative of the raccoon.
 Unlike their nocturnal cousins, coatimundi spend most of the day foraging for food.
-These curious looking creatures are found in the desert southwest.
+These curious looking creatures, with their long snouts and tails, are found in the desert southwest.

 9. The crested caracara

 The crested caracara is a magnificent falcon that you would expect to see in the Serengeti.
-These birds inhabit southern Texas and Arizona as well as Florida.
-They will eat anything they can catch, but are big carrion feeders.
+These birds inhabit southern Texas and Arizona as well as Florida, stretching their long legs and massive wingspan across the southern skies.

 8. The gila monster

 Gila monsters, relatives of komodo dragons, are actually venomous.
 Their venom is secreted by salivary glands and forced into their victims when they bite.
 Don't worry, they are too slow to pose a hazard to humans, but are scary looking nonetheless.

 While it looks like a cross between a weasel and a cougar, the jaguarundi is a member of the wild cat family that live in far south Texas, but they're found more commonly in Central America and South America.